ibm-cloud-docs/discovery-data/sentence-classifier.md

 ### Removing sentence classifier workspaces
 {: #sentence-classifier-remove-workspace}

+To remove a sentence classifier workspace, complete the following steps:

 1. From the *Improvement tools* panel of the *Improve and customize* page, expand *Teach domain concepts*, and then click **Sentence classifiers**.

 1. Find the sentence classifier workspace that you want to delete, click the *Actions* icon, and then select **Delete**.